jubayerahmmad/Vocab-Vault/README.md

 ## Purpose

-The purpose of this project is to provide a platform for users to learn and improve their spanish vocabulary.
+The purpose of this project is to provide a platform for users to learn and improve their Spanish vocabulary.

 ## Live URL